 Types of Contact Lenses

-The three types of lenses are as follow:
+The two types of lenses are as follow:

 - Daily Wear – Daily wear contact lenses are put on every morning when you start your day.
 Then at the end of the day, you take off these contact lenses.